-£1,900 goes to any student who has been continuously looked after for the past six months or who has been adopted from care under the Adoption and Children Act 2002 or who has left care under a Special Guardianship or Residence Order; finally £300 goes to students whose parent/parents are currently serving in the armed forces or are in receipt of a pension from the MOD.
+From September 2017 the premium will be worth £935 and goes to students who at any point in the past 6 years have been in receipt of Free School Meals (FSM); £1,900 goes to any student who has been continuously looked after for the past six months or who has been adopted from care under the Adoption and Children Act 2002 or who has left care under a Special Guardianship or Residence Order; finally £300 goes to students whose parent/parents are currently serving in the armed forces or are in receipt of a pension from the MoD.

-Pupil Premium is not ring fenced, it is not distributed as a child by child basis and the school has full autonomy on how they chose to spend the money.
-Therefore, Pupil Premium funds can be used on a variety of interventions personalised to the needs of pupils.
+Pupil Premium is not ring-fenced, it is not distributed as a child by child basis and the school has full autonomy on how they chose to spend the money.
+Therefore, Pupil Premium funds can be used in a variety of interventions personalised to the needs of pupils.

 At Frances Bardsley Academy, we ensure that our Pupil Premium funding is used to provide inclusive learning opportunities and experiences to raise attainment for and the aspirations of our students.
 As part of our vigorous and robust tracking and monitoring procedures, students who are entitled to Pupil Premium funding are tracked to ensure they are making at least expected progress, with appropriate interventions identified to sustain this.

 Nationally, students who have been eligible for Free School Meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.